- Home

 Often what delays the decision-making process, or stops us from choosing the path in life that we really want to follow is fear.

-However, while it’s still important to make sure that we’re being logical and realistic about a decision, if we spend more time thinking about everything that could go right, the final outcome could be very different.
-If we always catastrophise situations and plan for the worst, then we could actually help to create some of the outcomes we fear without meaning to.
+However, while it’s still important to make sure we’re being logical and realistic about a decision, if we spend more time thinking about everything that could go right, the outcome could be very different.
+If we always catastrophise situations and plan for the worst, we could help to create some of the outcomes we fear without meaning to.

 You might find yourself putting together your application half-heartedly, or being hostile around colleagues who are also going for the same role.
-Though, in the end, this could be the reason that you don’t get the job even if you stood a strong chance before.
+Though, in the end, this could be why you don’t get the job even if you stood a strong chance before.

-Instead of spending time dwelling on everything that could go wrong, try to visualise yourself taking a particular path and succeeding.
+Instead of dwelling on everything that could go wrong, try to visualise yourself taking a particular path and succeeding.

 Visualisation is a tool used by many Olympians to help them excel in their sport, and research has shown that people who visualise themselves performing a task successfully can actually improve their performance in that task.